PixelsCommander/StyleObserver/README.md

 Where `callback` is a function which accepts JS object as an argument describing all properties changed.

+For more details look inside of `demo` folder in the repo.

 ## Settings
 `useComputedStyle: boolean` if true styles diff is made on getComputedStyle which is slower then just compare element.style.
 By default is `true`.